dotnet/android/Documentation/guides/messages/README.md

 + XA1016: Target Wear application's project '{project}' does not specify required 'AndroidManifest' project property.
 + XA1017: Target Wear application's AndroidManifest.xml does not specify required 'package' attribute.
 + XA1018: Specified AndroidManifest file does not exist: {file}.
++ XA1019: \`LibraryProjectProperties\` file \`{file}\` is located in a parent directory of the bindings project's intermediate output directory.
+Please adjust the path to use the original \`project.properties\` file directly from the Android library project directory.

 ## XA2xxx: Linker